Dometrain/deep-dive-typescript/9-advanced-features-and-techniques/9.3-type-only-imports-and-export/1-example/readme.md

 # Type Only Imports and Export

-We briefly discussed type only imports in the getting started course.
+We briefly discussed type only imports and exports in the getting started course.

-Type-only imports are a way to explicitly import types.
+Type-only imports are a way to explicitly import and export types.
 This can be useful in some edge cases, such as when you want to avoid importing unnecessary runtime dependencies or improve performance.

 ## `import type` Statements